Clementine696/BotGameOnline/README.md

 - On the minimap blue is player, reds are enemy players and green are Energy Tank(Healing point)

 - To receive healing from the Energy Tank, you must walk into it.
-For example, if the Energy Tank is on the right, you must hold D.
+For example, if the Energy Tank is on the right, you must hold <kbd>D</kbd>.

 ## Game picture
 <p float="left">